How Many Keys Are Needed For Beginner Piano/Keyboards?

 Understanding the Keys on a Piano Keyboard

-But to get to that, we need to get to the question of how the piano actually works.
-As you probably already know, the piano keyboard has black and white keys which you press in order to hit different notes.
+But to get to that, we need to get to the question of how the piano works.
+As you probably already know, the piano keyboard has black and white keys which you press to hit different notes.

 These keys are connected to the hammers that hit the strings (on the acoustic piano) and produce the sound we hear.
 And how are the keys distributed and how do we know which key hits which note?